What Are Free Radicals? Plus, How to Combat ThemMarch 03, 2020

-If you keep up with all things skin care, you’ve likely heard a time or two about how free radicals are bad news for your skin.
+If you keep up with all things skin care, you’ve likely heard at least once or twice about how free radicals are bad news for your complexion.
 But are you aware of why these molecules are so damaging to your body’s largest organ, and what they’re capable of?
 If not, you’ll want to keep reading.
-We tapped board-certified dermatologist, and Skincare.com consultant, Joshua Zeichner, MD, to break down the connection between free radicals and the skin.
-Read on to discover what free radicals are, how they can harm your skin and what you can do it about it.
+We tapped board-certified dermatologist and Skincare.com consultant Joshua Zeichner, M.D., to break down the connection between free radicals and the skin.
+Read on to discover what free radicals are, how they can harm you and what you can do about them.

 What Are Free Radicals?

 Before getting into just how much havoc free radicals can wreak on your skin, we must first explain what they are.
 Free radicals are highly unstable molecules that are formed by normal bodily functions — like breathing, for instance — as well as environmental aggressors, such as UV rays, smoke and pollution.
 These unstable compounds look to pair with a missing electron.
 In doing so, they can latch onto your skin, create a negative chain reaction on your skin’s surface and induce damage to cells.
 “Free radicals have extra energy in them that can damage neighboring skin cells and collagen,” Dr. Zeichner says.

 What Can Free Radicals Do to Your Skin?